tomahawkins/resume/resume.md

   hardware memory allocator and collector, it could enable C and C++ to become memory safe, garbage collected languages.
-  How would the performance of a hardware GC compare traditional software GC and manual deallocation?
+  How would the performance of a hardware GC compare with traditional garbage collection and manual deallocation?

 * Build a large scale [algae scrubber](https://en.wikipedia.org/wiki/Algae_scrubber) for Lake Erie to combat agricultural runoff and protect water supplies.